kha7iq/kc-ssh-pam/README.md

   -v, --version           Show version information

 Notes:
+  For the program to function properly, it needs to locate a configuration file called 'config.toml'.
-  The program requires a configuration file named 'config.toml' to be present in the current directory , installation directory, or in '/etc/config.toml', or in '$HOME/.config/config.toml', in that order.
+  The program will search for this file in the current directory, default install '/opt/kc-ssh-pam', '/etc/config.toml', and '$HOME/.config/config.toml', in that specific order.

   In addition to defaults, all configuration parameters can also be provided through environment variables.

-  KC_SSH_REALM   KC_SSH_ENDPOINT   KC_SSH_CLIENTID
-  KC_SSH_CLIENTSECRET  KC_SSH_CLIENTSCOPE
+  $KC_SSH_REALM $KC_SSH_ENDPOINT $KC_SSH_CLIENTID $KC_SSH_CLIENTSECRET $KC_SSH_CLIENTSCOPE

   To use the program, you must create a client in Keycloak and provide the following information in the configuration file: realm, endpoint, client ID, client secret, and